 |PF 610||Writing Workshop in Popular Fiction||4|

-Students are required to take 8 credits in any of the following literature seminar classes (students may take the seminar or topic course more than once):
+Students are required to take 8 credits in any of the following literature seminar classes.
+Students may take PF 616 more than once.
+In certain cases, WR 600: Teaching College Composition may be taken on campus in place of one literature class.

 |PF 615||Seminar in Popular Fiction||4|